 Please remember it's only the church building that is out of action.
 WE are the church, and although for the moment we cannot meet together, we are still here and are very much in business.

 If you are experiencing any difficulties or you need any help, let someone in the church family know your situation.

 Getting in touch

-Hospital visiting may be restricted.
+Hospital visiting is impossible for the moment.
 If you can't get to see someone in the QE, Heartlands, Solihull, and Good Hope hospitals you can email Revd Kathryn Darby of the UHB Chaplaincy Team or call and leave a message for the team on 0121 424 7676 or for Revd Kathryn on 0121 386 5612

 Weekly notices will still be produced and can be sent to you by email.
-If you don't already subscribe email the office and ask to go on the mailing list.
-We'll upload a copy of this week's edition here.
+If you don't already subscribe please email the office and ask to go on the mailing list.
+There's a copy of this week's edition here.
 It includes a note for us from Revd Stephen which is also printed below.
 This week is Trinity Sunday as Revd Stephen mentions, and there's a reflection on this from Revd Alan on the Circuit Website here.
 A slightly different reflection can be seen in the Seniors part of the Junior Church at Home page where we revisit the material we used for our discussion about this last year.

 The Messenger, our monthly magazine will pause.
-But if there is anything you would normally share with the church family through the Messenger email it to the Messenger and/or the office and it can appear on the website or our Facebook page if you wish.
-If you have already sent us something for the April edition or later that you would like to share (either as it was or modified to reflect what has been happening) please let us know.
+But if there is anything you would normally share with the church family through the Messenger, email it to the Messenger and/or the office and it can appear on the website or our Facebook page if you wish.

 Click the button to email us anything you would like to add: